How the Thames Barrier works, and when it is scheduled to close.

-The Environment Agency has closed the Thames Barrier 174 times since it became operational in 1982 (correct as of March 2014).
-Of these closures, 87 were to protect against tidal flooding and 87 were to alleviate river flooding.
-The frequency of closures has increased over recent decades:
+The Environment Agency has closed the Thames Barrier 175 times since it became operational in 1982 (correct as of April 2015).
+Of these closures, 88 were to protect against tidal flooding and 87 were to alleviate river flooding.

 You can watch a video of how the Thames Barrier works: